US, Turkish presidents discuss Russia's unjustified attack on Ukraine | www.lokmattimes.com

 US, Turkish presidents discuss Russia's unjustified attack on Ukraine

-US President Joe Biden and Turkish president Recep Tayyip had a telephonic conversation on Thursday and discussed their shared concern about Russia's unprovoked and unjustified attack on Ukraine.
+US President Joe Biden and Turkish president Recep Tayyip had a telephonic conversation on Thursday and discussed their shared concern about Russia's unprovoked and unjustified military operation in Ukraine.

-US President Joe Biden and Turkish president Recep Tayyip had a telephonic conversation on Thursday and discussed their shared concern about Russia's unprovoked and unjustified attack on Ukraine.
+US President Joe Biden and Turkish president Recep Tayyip had a telephonic conversation on Thursday and discussed their shared concern about Russia's unprovoked and unjustified military operation in Ukraine.

 "President Biden held a telephone call today with President Recep Tayyip Erdogan of Turkey.
 The presidents discussed their shared concern about Russia's unprovoked and unjustified invasion of Ukraine," State Department Spokesperson Ned Price said in a readout.